Spartronics4915/developers_handbook/robot_programming/robot_lessons/5_scheduling.md

 For the most part, you don't have to call scheduler methods directly - almost all important scheduler methods have convenience wrappers elsewhere (e.g. in the Command and Subsystem interfaces).

-However, there is one exception: users must call `CommandScheduler.getInstance().run()` from the `robotPeriodic()` method of their Robot class.
+However, there is one exception: you must call `CommandScheduler.getInstance().run()` from the `robotPeriodic()` method of their Robot class.
 If this is not done, the scheduler will never run, and the command framework will not work.

 ### The schedule() Method

 ![Scheduling Commands](schedulingcommands.png)

-To schedule a command, users call the `schedule()` method.
+To schedule a command, you call the `schedule()` method.
 This method takes a command (and, optionally, a specification as to whether that command is interruptible), and attempts to add it to list of currently-running commands, pending whether it is already running or whether its requirements are available.
 If it is added, its `initialize()` method is called.

 ### The Scheduler Run Sequence